FurhatRobotics/example-skills/README.md

 FruitSeller | An interactive skill allowing you to order fruits | Speech input, NLU (intents, entities) WolframAlpha | A simple interactive skill allowing you to ask various questions to the Wolfram Alpha API | Querying external APIs
 PizzaOrder | An interactive form-filling skill allowing you to order a pizzas with various toppings and custom delivery times and locations and some additional chit-chat | Form-filling, more advanced NLU
+Quiz | A multi-party, interactive quiz-game allowing one or two persons to play a trivia quiz with Furhat | Multiparty, dynamic intents, recognition phrases

 # Running skills
 1. Clone the repository